(608) 241-9883 or (615) 649-6080 info@airinspector.com

 • C-PAP machines

 Mold spores were likely present in these locations before but were untreated due to a lack of understanding of the signs of mycotoxin poisoning.
 Research into the topic unveiled unexpected symptoms previously unknown to scientists.
-For example, toxic black mold under the kitchen sink can cause dizziness while cleaning the dishes.
+For example, toxic black mold under the kitchen sink may cause dizziness or shortness of breath while cleaning the dishes.
 Sufferers would seek medical help only to receive a diagnosis of a vague ailment like hypersensitivity pneumonitis, a lung inflammation, or vertigo.
 For many, the symptoms would continue as they underwent unsuccessful treatments that failed to target the real culprit.

 Exciting Advancements in Mold Detection